(Updated May 7, 2020)

 Wondering what calcium water is?
 Calcium water is a solution of the monocalcium phosphate powder (food-grade rock mineral source) that comes in its own packet with every purchase of Pomona’s Pectin.
 The Pomona’s Pectin directions tell you how to make calcium water with the calcium powder.
 Pomona’s Pectin recipes call for calcium water because the pectin is activated by calcium, not by sugar.
 You can read more about calcium water here.

-If you’re interested in learning more about preserving with less sugar, you can find more delicious recipes in the cookbook Preserving with Pomona’s Pectin by Allison Carroll Duffy.
+If you want to learn more about preserving with less sugar, you can find more delicious recipes in the cookbook Preserving with Pomona’s Pectin by Allison Carroll Duffy.

 Looking for more ways to preserve those Strawberries?
 We’ve pulled together some of our favorites here.